EXCLUSIVE-Turkey's new cabinet almost certain to include Simsek, four sources say

 The lira slid to a new record low of 20.75 versus the dollar on Wednesday on concerns about Turkey's depleted FX reserves and uncertainty over the direction of policy.

-In his post-election victory speech, Erdogan told his supporters: "We are designing an economy focused on investment and employment, with a finance management team that has an international reputation."
+In his post-election victory speech, Erdogan said: "We are designing an economy focused on investment and employment, with a finance management team that has an international reputation."

 After leaving the finance ministry in 2015, Simsek was deputy prime minister until 2018, stepping down just before the first of a series of lira crashes.